 A week retreat in Bali sounds amazing, but spending thousands of dollars to have someone organize your trip does not, nor does flying half way around the world to stick to someone else’s itinerary.
 I’ve been able to incorporate yoga into several of my trips for a fraction of the cost while maintaining the flexibility to tour around and enjoy other parts of the region.
 That being said, if you like the idea of having someone else plan everything for you, stop reading now and go book that retreat you saw advertised at your yoga studio.
 For the rest of you, continue on…

-If you’re like me, you enjoy a good early evening yoga class after your daytime activities followed by a night out at the bar, or perhaps a morning practice to cure a hangover; so finding a class a day is plenty without having post meditation kale smoothies shoved down your throat all day (do people actually eat kale on vacation???)
+If you’re like me, you enjoy a good early evening yoga class after your daytime activities followed by a night out at the bar, or perhaps a morning practice to cure a hangover; so finding a class or two a day is plenty without having post meditation kale smoothies shoved down your throat all day (do people actually eat kale on vacation???)

 Some of the most amazing yoga classes have been while on vacation.
 Don’t use travel as an excuse to take a vacation from your yoga practice, and don’t feel as though you need to go to a fully immersed yoga retreat and miss out on other opportunities while abroad.

 Some of the places I’ve visited that I can personally recommend if you’re looking for a holiday with some yoga in it are: